THE CATHEDRAL OF NOTRE DAME

 Its name comes from Greek mythology and refers to where good people go when they die, somewhat similar to the Christian concept of heaven.

-All along the street you can find shops, restaurants, and cinemas, which make it a pleasant spot for both Parisians and tourists to stroll.
+All along the street you can find shops, restaurants, and cinemas, which make it a pleasant spot for both Parisians and tourists to stroll with the audioguide (audioguides).

 After the death of her beloved husband King Henry II of France, Catherine de Medici ordered the construction of a grand palace in 1564.
 The grounds feature extensive gardens in the Florentine style, which reminded Catherine of her hometown and aristocrat family.

-The name of Tuileries refers to the "tuilles" or tile factories that occupied the space before the construction of the palace.
+The name of Tuileries refers to the "tuiles" or tile factories that occupied the space before the construction of the palace.

 At that time, parties were held in the gardens for Paris’ high society, which were completely hidden from the public by the walls surrounding the gardens.